Necronhym/CatRay/README.md

 # CatRay
-A arduino powered twin servo laser cat toy controled vil mouse
+An arduino powered twin servo laser cat toy controled with a mouse